NS for iOS Devs - View Lifecycle

 removeFromSuperview method.
 We can call this if we want to remove the view from its parent.
 Calling this method removes all constraints in the view and in its subtrees.
 We shouldn’t call this method inside the view’s

-Only knowing one of the application, view controller, view lifecycles is not enough to understand the whole picture and develop a great overview of iOS applications.
+Only knowing one of the application (GIVE A LINK), view controller, view lifecycles is not enough to understand the whole picture and develop a great overview of iOS applications.
 Grasping the use of lifecycle methods is important to take appropriate actions in certain places especially working with custom implementations of UIKit classes.
 Now we know the lifecycles, we can truly understand what is going on behind the scenes in the system and intervene when necessary.